 2. Skill Division Restrictions

 Divisions A, B, C, & D are considered major divisions.
 Competitors may only play in one major division at a time.
-A player may choose to move to a higher major division, with Division A being the highest and Division D being the lowest, automatically voiding all entries in lower divisions (no refunds are provided), but no player may move to a lower division without special permission from tournament directors.
+A player may choose to move to a higher major division, with Division A being the highest and Division D being the lowest, automatically voiding all tickets in lower divisions (no refunds are provided), but no player may move to a lower division without special permission from tournament directors.
 Players are not permitted to change divisions after noon on Saturday.

 The following restrictions are designed to discourage any player from intentionally competing beneath his or her level of skill: